aws-samples/aws-refactoring-to-serverless/implementation/replace-polling-with-callback/README.md

 # Replace Polling with Callback

-This project is the CDK implementation of the pattern ['Replace Polling with Callback'](../../patterns/replace_polling_with_callback.md).
-It shows how you can use AWS Step Function's 'Wait for task token' integration pattern which calls a service with a task token and waits until that token is returned with a payload.
+This project is the CDK implementation of the pattern ['Replace Polling with Callback'](https://serverlessland.com/refactoring-serverless/replace-polling-with-callback).
+It shows how you can use AWS Step Function's 'Wait for task token' integration pattern to calls a service with a task token and wait until that token is returned with a payload.

 ## How it works
 The State Machine receives a new pizza order which is written to an SQS queue and processed by a Lambda Function responsible for pizza baking which can take it's time.
 The workflow returns a success message once the pizza is ready.